RobinHankin/frab/README.md

 #>    c   c   c  =   14
 ```

-## Two-way tables
+## Two-way R tables

-Two-way tables are something of a special case, having their own print
+Two-way R tables are something of a special case, having their own print
 method.
 By default, two-dimensional `sparsetable` objects are coerced to
 a matrix before printing, but otherwise operate in the same way as the
 multi-dimensional case discussed above: